dproctor/personal-website/books.md

 ### Books

 - The Warmth of Other Suns (Isabel Wilkerson)
-- The Future of Money: How the Digital Revolution Is Transforming Currencies and Finance (Eswar s.
-Prasad).
-Recommended by Adam Touze on Ezra Klein (2022-03-01).
 - The End of the End of History: Politics in the Twenty-First Century (Alex Hochuli).
 Recommended by Adam Touze on Ezra Klein (2022-03-01).
 - [First Draft of a Report on the